- How climate change impacts Yukon

 - changing habitat for plants and animals causing some species to move or decrease and new invasive species to move north;

 - thawing permafrost; and

 - changes to lake, river and water quality.

 These changes impact Yukoners by:

-- affecting the traditional activities and culture of Yukon’s First Nations as wildlife patterns shift; and
+- affecting the traditional activities and culture of Yukon’s Indigenous peoples as wildlife patterns shift; and

 - causing damage to buildings, roads, power lines, water supplies and other critical infrastructure.

 Climate change can have direct and indirect impacts on your health.
 For example: